Braves vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have won 66.7% of the games this season when they were favored on the moneyline (24-12).
+- The Braves have won 24 of the 37 games they were favored on the moneyline this season (64.9%).

-- When playing as moneyline favorites with odds of -145 or shorter, Atlanta has a 19-6 record (winning 76% of its games).

-- Based on this matchup's moneyline, the Braves' implied win probability is 59.2%.
+- Based on this game's moneyline, the Braves' implied win probability is 53.5%.

-- Atlanta has played in 44 games with over/under set, and have combined with opponents to go over the total 26 times (26-17-1).
+- Atlanta has played in 45 games with an over/under set, and have combined with its opponents to go over the total 27 times (27-17-1).

-- The Braves have had a run line set for just one outing this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.